 At the same time, the demands of work-life balance have shifted over the past several decades.
 A move towards mothers working, alongside an expectation for greater involvement from fathers in their children’s activities, means that working parents face growing demands on their time.
 Alongside these changes, recent years have seen a growth in the number of people needing to care for an elderly parent or relative.

 Access to flexible ways of working makes employees a lot more satisfied with their working life.
 Fifty percent of employees who report a lack of flexibility say that they would accept a new job offer if that flexibility was part of the package.
 Firms that allow more variation from routine also find that their employees are more likely to promote the company’s product or service in their everyday and online lives.
 Essentially, employees that feel value will speak well of their employer.

 Another major benefit of flexible workplaces is a boost in productivity.
-This stems largely from an improvement in employees’ wellbeing.
+This stems largely from an improvement in employees’ well-being.
 Healthy, rested team members are better placed to be productive.
-Allowing variance in the way work is structured helps your staff to maintain a positive work-life balance, making them more likely to enjoy their work, stay at your company longer and to be more productive.
+Allowing variance in the way work is structured helps your staff to maintain a positive work-life balance, making them more likely to enjoy their work, stay at your company longer, and be more productive.

 Find the Flex That’s Right For You

 There are various ways to allow your employees flexibility in their work.
 Not all of them will suit every workplace, and you may have your own ways of doing it that work better for your company, but it is worth exploring the options.
 Some (non-exhaustive) examples include: